-We welcome submissions from multiple disciplines including economics, management, political science, international relations, law, and public policy.
-Papers on the following themes and topics would fit well with the workshop's focus, but this list is not exhaustive:
+We welcome submissions from multiple disciplines, including economics, management, political science, international relations, law, and public policy.
+Papers on the following themes and topics would fit well with the workshop's focus, although the list is not exhaustive, and all submissions along the lines of business-government relations are welcome:

-1. Interdependencies between firms' strategic choices and governments' policy choices, such as:

-Role and scope of public and private sectors; political risk; corporate political activity in domestic and foreign markets; economic diplomacy; firms' non-market strategies; public-private partnerships
+- 1. Interdependencies between firms' strategic choices and governments' policy choices, such as: - Role and scope of public and private sectors; political risk; corporate political activity in domestic and foreign markets; economic diplomacy; firms' non-market strategies;

+lobbying and special-interest politics; influence of business activity on public policy; public-private partnerships
-2. The role of institutions and institutional actors, for example:

-Governing business-government relationships; functions of regulators and regulations; role of political and legal institutions; multilateral banks; institutional change; state capacity

-3. International governance, including:

-International laws, treaties and institutions; the governance of cross-border investments; investment disputes; international trade and investment agreements; neoliberalism and nationalist-populist movements
+- 2. The role of institutions and institutional actors, for example: - Governing business-government relationships; functions of regulators and regulations; role of political and legal institutions; government responses to emerging strategic threats to cross-border business operations; multilateral firms and banks; institutional change; state capacity - 3.
+International governance, including: - International laws, treaties, and institutions; the governance of cross-border trade and investment; international rules of intellectual property; investment disputes; international trade and investment agreements; neoliberalism and nationalistpopulist movements

-If you would like to participate in the Workshop, please submit a full paper by 25 January 2022 by emailing it to bizgov@essec.edu with "2022 BizGov Paper Submission" in the subject line.
+If you would like to participate in the Workshop, please submit a full paper by 1 November 2023 by emailing it to bizgov@essec.edu with "2024 BizGov Paper Submission" in the subject line.